 4 Courageous People: Turning Setbacks into Successes

 Courageous people can survive just about anything because they are resilient.
-They demonstrate hope within gadgetry and defeat.
-All of us could encouragement like this in the midst of this pandemic.
+They demonstrate hope within tragedy and defeat.
+All of us could use more encouragement like this amid this pandemic.
 Unfortunately, Steven Wolin, Professor of Psychiatry at Georgetown University, says our culture tends to perpetuate all of us as victims.
 He says it encourages frailty by enabling people to dwell on their troubles too much.
 This inhibits the capability to rise above a life crisis or difficulty, and to rebound positively.
 Yet, we all have the capability to live courageously.

-Here are four people who were engulfed by life challenges and persevered.
+Here are four people who engulfed by life challenges, persevered.
 Each demonstrates important courageous traits of resilience that we can learn from to face our problems head on.

 Kyle Maynard was born with a condition known as congenital amputation in both his arms and legs.
 His parents made a key decision early on to teach him to be as independent as possible in a drive for the “pursuit of normalcy.”
 Kyle’s parents courageously pushed him to learn and do everything any other child had to learn.
 They constantly challenged him, and he habitually began to do the same to himself.

-Diane has literally shocked the field of distance running.
-She set a world record in North Carolina’s 1,000 mile Mountain-to-Sea Trail and won the Yukon Arctic Ultra 300.
-She has completed many events with unbelievable results.
+Diane has shocked the field of distance running.
+She set a world record in North Carolina’s 1,000-mile Mountain-to-Sea Trail and won the Yukon Arctic Ultra 300.
+She has completed all of her events with unbelievable results.
 While daily life is a struggle, Diane has pursued a passion for running that exemplifies this quote by German philosopher Friedrich Nietzsche, “What does not kill me makes me stronger.”

 However, over time and through turmoil, frustration and pain, Max’s attitude changed.
 He told others, “God didn’t make me to be 4 feet tall!”
 Eventually he courageously discovered he could walk, swim, drive and dance.
 He persisted and did more than others expected.
 Certainly, he began to think bigger, and he optimistically saluted life with others in his situation.
 Max went on to serve as administrator of the Veteran’s Administration for President Carter.
 He championed for the rights of all the disabled.
-Furthermore, he served two terms in the Georgia State Senate, and was elected to the US senate.
+Furthermore, he served two terms in the Georgia State Senate.
+And Georgia voters elected him to the US senate.
 His book, called Stronger at the Broken Places, tells his story.